emarron/kartoffels-terrible-image-tools/README.md

 Multi channel only:

-- mean_range: Check if range of means of the channels is (operator) threshold. range is normalized to 0-1.
+- mean_range: Check if range of means of the channels is (operator) threshold.
 - variance_range: Check if range
-  of variances of the channels is (operator) threshold. range is normalized to 0-1.
+  of variances of the channels is (operator) threshold.

 Both single channel and multi channel: